mitchellfagert/Pwelett-Hackard-Analysis/README.md

 <img width="112" alt="employees_leaving_by_dept_count" src="https://user-images.githubusercontent.com/107579508/182469515-dd127290-2b9c-46d8-ad65-0ef37991ca93.png">

 In conclusion, it all depends on how many employees retire and are willing to mentor.
-More mentors will be required for the Developement, Production, and Sales Departments than incomparison to the Human Resources, Finance, and Marketing Departments.
-Most of the focus should be surroudning the Departments that are more at risk of negative impact and conversation surrounding the Mentorship Program should commence quickly if executed.
+More mentors will be required for the Developement, Production, and Sales Departments than in comparison to the Human Resources, Finance, and Marketing Departments.
+Most of the focus should be surrounding the Departments that are more at risk of negative impact and conversation surrounding the Mentorship Program should commence quickly if executed.